sxxxhjjj/ideal-robot/README.md

         end
-        if enterConn then enterConn:Disconnect(); enterConn = nil end if leaveConn then leaveConn:Disconnect(); leaveConn = nil end end
+        if enterConn then enterConn:Disconnect(); enterConn = nil end if leaveConn then leaveConn:Disconnect(); leaveConn = nil end if touchBeganConn then touchBeganConn:Disconnect(); touchBeganConn = nil end if touchEndedConn then touchEndedConn:Disconnect(); touchEndedConn = nil end end

     function self:Destroy()